conjureme/moemoe-discord/README.md

 - "send a dm to @user saying hello" => `{{send_dm(user_id="860733331532808213", message="hello tyler!")}}`
 - "update your status to playing minecraft" => `{{update_status(activity_type="playing", activity_text="Minecraft")}}`
 - "join the voice channel i'm in" => `{{join_call()}}`
-- "change your bio to something cool" => this one was temporarily disabled because moemoe continued updating it to nonsense
+- "change your bio to something cool" => this one was temporarily disabled because kusako continued updating it to nonsense
 - "tell me what i'm listening to" => `{{get_user_activity(user_id="860733331532808213")}}` (listening to Jeremy Soule's "Wings of Kynareth" as of writing this btw)

 ## development